-Some Working Group members argued that intermittent generators still generate at time of peak, and so they should still be eligible of receiving credits just as the non—intermittent generators do because they too are contributing to the network at that particular time.
+Some Working Group members argued that intermittent generators still generate at time of peak, and so they should still be eligible of receiving credits just as the non-intermittent generators do because they too are contributing to the network at that particular time.
 Other Working Group members disagreed, noting that there had been no change since the 2012 Ofgem decision and that it was unlikely that they would change their view in light of no specific evidence to the contrary being supplied.
 Double charging still exists as when the reinforcement costs are being calculated, DNOs set up the network with non-intermittent generators on the F factor and intermittent generators are not included in the calculations.
 Reinforcement costs are thus based only on non-intermittent generators, and the cost difference is used to calculate generation credits for non-intermittent generators.
 The reinforcement cost is likely to be higher as intermittent generators are not included as part of the cost calculations.

-<Section on RFI results to be compiled after the next WG meeting>
+<Section on RFI results to be compiled after receiving all responses to RFI and IA spreadsheet to be updated.

-<Section on cross DCP interaction to be compiled after the next WG meeting>
+<Section on cross DCP interaction to be compiled>

 This consultation document has been developed to gather information and feedback from market participants on this proposed change.